Draw no bet meaning: Explaining a popular betting market

 • Other Racing Sports

-Remember that some of these sports have specific rules in place so that the match isn't too long, as the tiebreaker rule in Tennis.
-This mostly ensures that the match won't end in a tie, and that's why you don't see the “draw no bet” or “dnb” market selection on Tennis or Sumo (where matches are usually rescheduled, forfeited, or more breaks are added if a draw occurs).
+Remember that some of these sports have specific rules in place so that the match is not too long, as the tiebreaker rule in Tennis.
+This mostly ensures that the match will not end in a tie, and that's why you don't see the “draw no bet” or “dnb” market selection on Tennis or Sumo (where matches are usually rescheduled, forfeited, or more breaks are added if a draw occurs).

 Examples of Draw No Bet Wagers and Outcomes